HONORS 135 Ancient & Medieval History

 Should the College cancel classes, still do work according to the schedule below, until otherwise instructed by the instructor.

-Should the College have a compressed schedule, still do the work according to the schedule below, until otherwise instructed by the instructor.
-Meeting time under the compressed schedule for the 11:00 am section is 12:00-12:50 pm and for the 12:30 section is 1:00-1:50 pm.
+Should the College have a compressed schedule, still do the work according to the schedule below, and turn it in at the next class, until otherwise instructed by the instructor.
+Meeting time under the compressed schedule for the 9:30 section is 11:00-11:50 pm and for the 12:30-1:45 section is 1:00-1:50 pm.

 |CSWC, How to Use this Book, Chap.
 1